Staying Compliant With Hotel and Casino Wage and Hour Laws

 We list poor record-keeping as the first, biggest risk of noncompliance because it’s the practice that underlies nearly every other potential risk.
 Maybe your casino is paying dealers overtime properly, but if the casino can’t provide the records to prove it – it doesn’t matter.

 Federal and state laws specify the information that must be collected and maintained regarding workers, their hours, wages and benefits.
 A back-end HR system can collect the more static information, like social security numbers and worker classification.
 However, it’s the collection of the day-to-day real-time hours worked that’s so critical.
-Using physical time clocks gives credibility to the real-time data collected.
+Using physical employee time clocks gives credibility to the real-time data collected.
 When a punch in or out is entered or altered outside of real-time, it’s easy for questions to be raised about its reliability.
 At the very least, a company not working with real-time time tracking now also needs to provide additional documentation supporting the veracity of the data, which puts additional pressure on both HR and IT staffs to prove compliance.

 Mismanaging overtime pay